arvinemadi/Image-Processing-and-Computer-Vision/README.md

 ## Image classification for unbalanced datasets
 I am working on a medical imaging projects that has highly unbalanced dataset.
 To test some first ideas and creating a pipeline for evaluating the results I am doing this exercise to transform MNIST data into a binary classification problem by choosing only one of the digits.
 As the first idea, Linear SVM and Random Forrest on tried and compared on this unbalanced dataset.

+## Dog breed detector
+This is an end-to-end example of doing deep learning image classification on AWS.

+A pre-trained DNN model (ResNet18) is loaded.
+Hyper-parameter tuning is done.
+After Next, the model is trained using the best hyper-parameters.
+For the training job, debugger and profilers are created to monitor the performance.
+During the model development these been used to debug and fix the issues.

+After the model with satisfactory performance is trained, the model is deployed to an endpoint.
+As shown in previous examples, model monitors like DataCapture can be created to monitor the model during the inference, but those were skipped here.

+The deployed model is tested by sending some dog images that were not seen during the training and output is visualized.

+The notebook shows the steps for this script mode training, and the script codes are in the folder "Dog Breed Detector"